kubernetes/website/content/en/blog/_posts/the-case-for-kubernetes-limits/index.md

 ## Configuring the limits
 Not using limits takes a tradeoff – it opportunistically improves the performance if there are extra resources available, but lowers predictability of the performance, which might strike back in the future.
 There are a few approaches that can be used to increase the predictability again.
 Let’s pick two of them to analyze:

-- *Configure workload limits to be a fixed (and small) percentage more than the requests – let’s call it “fixed-fraction headroom".* This allows the use of some extra shared resources, but keeps the per-node overcommit bound and can be taken to guide worst-case estimates for the workload.
+- **Configure workload limits to be a fixed (and small) percentage more than the requests** – I'll call it _fixed-fraction headroom).
+This allows the use of some extra shared resources, but keeps the per-node overcommit bound and can be taken to guide worst-case estimates for the workload.
 Note that the bigger the limits percentage is, the bigger the variance in the performance that might happen across the workloads.
-- *Configure workloads with requests = limits.* From some point of view, this is equivalent to giving each pod its own tiny machine with constrained resources; the performance is fairly predictable.
-This also puts the pod into the Guaranteed QoS class, which makes it get evicted only after Best Effort and Burstable pods have been evicted by a node under resource pressure (see [here](https://kubernetes.io/docs/concepts/workloads/pods/pod-qos/)).
+- **Configure workloads with `requests` = `limits`**.
+From some point of view, this is equivalent to giving each pod its own tiny machine with constrained resources; the performance is fairly predictable.
+This also puts the pod into the _Guaranteed_ QoS class, which makes it get evicted only after _BestEffort_ and _Burstable) pods have been evicted by a node under resource pressure (see [Quality of Service for Pods](/docs/concepts/workloads/pods/pod-qos/)).

 Some other cases might also be considered, but these are probably the two simplest ones to discuss.